Ashtown, Dublin: Sport

 The grounds of St Oliver Plunketts/Eoghan Ruadh GAA are located in Martin Savage Park, which is just to the south of the railway line and runs along it.
 Phoenix FC, formerly known as Kinvara Ards, also use this park for their youth teams, but have used a football complex in Scribblestown for their senior team since their merger with Ashtown Villa in 2006.

-Political
+Electoral geography

-Ashtown is in the Dublin West Dáil constituency and the Cabra-Glasnevin Local Electoral Area of Dublin City Council.
+Ashtown is in the Dáil constituency of Dublin West and the local electoral area of Cabra–Glasnevin for Dublin City Council.